How do you get hair white when you bleach?

-Hair bleached with Brilliant Blondexx.
+White Blonde hair bleached with Brilliant Blondexx.
 Then toned with a blue-based ash blonde color: 10.1b Extra Cold Ash Blonde

-Getting to white blonde is totally achievable.
+Getting to white blonde when you bleach is totally achievable.

 It involves lifting the hair very well & very consistently to level 10.
-Then coloring it afterwards.

 In this tutorial we will show you how.